mark-watson/Java-AI-Book/manuscript/neural_networks.md

      forwardPass();
 ~~~~~~~~

 After propagating the input values to the output layer, we need to calculate the output error for each output neuron.
-This error is the difference between the desired output and the calculated output; this difference is multiplied by the value of the calculated output neuron value that is first modified by the **Sigmoid** function that we saw in the [Figure showing the Sigmoid Function](#nn-sigmoid).
+This error is the difference between the desired output and the calculated output; this difference is multiplied by the value of the calculated output neuron value that is first modified by the **Sigmoid** function that we saw in the figure showing the [Sigmoid Function](#nn-sigmoid).
 The **Sigmoid** function is to clamp the calculated output value to a reasonable range.

 {lang="java",linenos=off}
 ~~~~~~~~